mynodebtc/mynode_docs/docs/bitcoin/data-from-other-node.md

 Next, you need to log into your device via SSH and copy files from your existing node.

 On the node with the source data, ensure the bitcoin block data is readable by the "admin" user or the user you are logging in with.
 Also, make sure that Bitcoin is not running.
+Run the following commands on each device.

+**On source node:**
+<br/><sub><sup>Steps may differ if source is not myNode device</sup></sub>
 ```sh
 # Stop Bitcoin and other services
 sudo /usr/bin/mynode_stop_critical_services.sh